Part Time U.K. and E.U. Undergraduate and PGCE 14+/Cert Ed 14+ Students

 The Disabled Students Allowance helps with costs you incur when attending your course, as a direct result of your Disability.
 You should contact the Disability Adviser for more information on the application procedure – 01204 903478.

-For further information on funding your studies please contact Karen Bentley - Student Funding Advisor or Carol Gray or Antonia Hayes – Bursaries and Scholarships Advisors:
+For further information on funding your studies please contact Karen Bentley - Student Funding Advisor or Carol Gray – Bursaries and Scholarships Advisor:

 For further information on government funding and eligibility please visit:

 *Please note all information provided in this summary is provisional and subject to change.